McKinley Crone: Club career

-Orlando Pride, 2023–
+Crone joined hometown club Orlando Pride as a non-roster trialist in the 2023 preseason.
+On September 13, she was signed to the roster for the rest of the season after having two spells on national team replacement contracts.
+She again trained with the Pride in the 2024 preseason, signing a one-year contract on March 11.
+On July 20, she made her professional debut with the start in a 1–1 draw against the North Carolina Courage in the NWSL x Liga MX Femenil Summer Cup, making five saves in regulation and stopping two penalties in the 5–4 shootout loss.
+On September 6, she signed a two-year extension to stay with the Pride through 2026.

-Crone joined the Orlando Pride as a non-roster trialist in the 2023 preseason.
-On September 13, she was signed to the roster for the rest of the season after having had two spells on national team replacement contracts.
-She was again invited to train in the 2024 preseason and was signed to a one-year contract on March 11, becoming the likely third option behind Anna Moorhouse and Sofia Manner.
-She made her professional debut on July 20, 2024, as the starting keeper against the North Carolina Courage in the first group stage game of the 2024 NWSL x Liga MX Femenil Summer Cup.
-She made five saves in the 1–1 draw in regulation before the game went to penalties, where Crone saved two kicks but lost the shootout 5–4.
+On May 3, 2025, Crone made her NWSL regular-season debut in a 1–0 defeat to the Portland Thorns, replacing the injured Anna Moorhouse as a second-half substitute and not conceding in her 40 minutes in net.

-On May 3, 2025, Crone made her NWSL regular season debut in a 1–0 defeat to the Portland Thorns.
-She came on as a second-half substitute for the injured Anna Moorhouse and did not concede any goals during her 40 minutes in net.
+On January 30, 2026, Crone joined Fort Lauderdale United on loan for the rest of the USL Super League season.
+She debuted for the club the following day, making several saves in a 3–1 loss to Lexington SC in the spring opener.
+She was recalled to her parent club on March 7, having made 4 appearances with 13 goals allowed.